 Neither the delivery of the Information Memorandum nor any sale made in connection herewith shall, under any circumstances, create any implication that the information contained in the Information Memorandum is true subsequent to the date hereof or otherwise that there has been no change in the affairs or in the condition (financial or otherwise) of the Issuer since the date hereof or the date upon which the Information Memorandum has been most recently amended or supplemented or any other information supplied in connection with the Bonds is correct at any time subsequent to the date on which it is supplied or, if different, the date indicated in the document containing the same.
-The Joint Book Runners and the Issuer expressly do not undertake to review the financial condition or affairs of the Issuer during the life of the Bonds.
+The Issuer expressly does not undertake to review the financial condition or affairs of the Issuer during the life of the Bonds.